 Apart from this you can put up your tent on our fields if it has a neutral colour, like brown, dark green or natural cotton/linen.
 If you have a different coloured tent, you can rent a pitch at a camping ground at walking distance.
 There’s also a youth hostel and there are a couple of hotels in town.
 In the region there are plenty of other accommodations and camping grounds available.

-Food: On Saturday evening after closing time, a BBQ will organized by the Bronzezeithof.
+Food: On Saturday evening a (free) BBQ will organized by the Bronzezeithof.
 Apart from this, we’ll have to provide for ourselves.
 A supermarket is nearby so we can cook and share food.
 We can cook on open fire or use camping stoves (if you have any please bring it).
 There are also pizzerias, snack bars and such in town.

-Travel: I your travel using public transport, we can arrange a pick-up, either from the bus in Uelsen or on the Dutch side of the border in Vasse (which can be reached via a direct bus from Almelo station).
-Trying to travel by bus to Uelsen from the Netherlands is not advised.
-This is a huge (and expensive) detour.
+Travel: If you travel using public transport, we can arrange a pick-up, either from the bus in Uelsen or on the Dutch side of the border in Tubbergen (which can be reached via a direct bus from Almelo station).

 Interested in taking part?
 Even if you’re not sure if you can come, please contact me, and provide the follow information: